donjajo/php-jsondb/README.md

 ## php-jsondb
 A PHP Class that reads JSON file as a database.
 Use for sample DBs.
-This is a update that fixes the where "AND" and "OR" feature

 ### Usage
 Include the file `<?php include( 'JSONDB.Class.php' );?>`